Child Support Modification

-In an action to modify child support (either to increase or decrease), there must be a substantial change in the financial status or income of either the mother or father since the date of the original child support order.
+In an action to modify child support (either to increase or decrease), there has to be a substantial change in the financial status or income of either the mother or father since the date of the original child support order.

 - Child support may be modified to a lower amount if a verbal agreement is made between the parties.
 Child support cannot be modified by a verbal agreement between the parties.
 Unless the Court modifies the original order on child support, the party ordered to pay child support must pay the amount specified in the order.
 If he or she does not pay the amount ordered, the other party may seek remedy under the original order to enforce payment.